 For wood flooring jobs, you’ll have two notch design options: V-shaped or square.
 Some people believe the v-shaped notch design is best for wood flooring adhesives.
 Regardless of their shape, the notches on the trowel also come in different sizes.
 The quarter inch v-notch is considered best for wood flooring installations.

 You also want the trowel plate itself to be on the larger size, around 11 inches.
 The plate should be made of steel, but test out grips to select the one that feels most comfortable for you.
 They’re available with rubber handles, which may offer a very natural feeling and stronger grip.
-To keep your trowel in good condition, remember to clean it off before any of the adhesive on it dries.
+To keep your trowel in good condition and remember to clean it off before any adhesive on it dries.
 If the adhesive dries, you’ll have to chip it off, which may create chips in the trowel plate.
 A chipped up trowel will only mean poorly spread adhesive on the next job.

 20. Tapping Block and Pull Bar

 These tools will help you move the wood planks tightly into place.
 It might be tempting to use a stray piece of cut board as your tapping block, but that’s not a good idea.
 First, using the cut board is the easiest way to chip the installed wood plank, especially the tongue or groove you need to make the next plank fit in nicely.
 It also risks splits because the cut board won’t distribute the pressure of the tap well.

 This is all unnecessary, especially since a specifically designed tapping block is so inexpensive.
 Most will be made of high-density plastic, which won’t chip or damage the wood plank.

 There are also new tapping block designs that include a small groove running along the block’s long edge.
 This groove aligns with the tongue of the plank you’re tapping giving it a cushion.